HilaShoshan/-OOP_Ex3/README.md

 # -OOP_Ex3

-In this project is repesenting a game (Packmen).
+In this project is repesenting a game.

 we took some fieles from our last project, so to read more Explanations --> https://github.com/HilaShoshan/ObjectOriented_Task2.git.